jcaillon/valet/README.md

 - head / tail from file.
 - New self command that writes a default user config file with the default values.
 This is called on selfSetup.
 - Allow to regroup single letter options (e.g. -fsSL).
-- Replace include by source so we can keep using shellcheck directive.
-Use builtin source "$@" in case it is needed.

 [releases]: https://github.com/jcaillon/valet/releases
 [latest-release]: https://github.com/jcaillon/valet/releases/latest